Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 the two files.
 It's also possible that a line in the first file might have matches in zero, one or many lines in the second file.

-The display logic iterates through all the paired lines, and tries to align as many as possible.
-It uses a two-column display, so you could reformat the entire file and it will still produce a sensible alignment.
+The display logic iterates through all the matched lines, and tries to align as many as possible.
+It uses a two-column display by default, so you can reformat the entire file and it will still produce a sensible output.

 <figure>
     <img src="/assets/difftastic_align.png">